kid-cavaquinho/kid-cavaquinho.github.io/_posts/2017-01-03-python-comprehensions.md

 {% endhighlight %}

 ### List comprehensions
-The same functionality can be re-written using list comprehensions with the following syntax: <b>[ expression for element in iterable ]</b>
+The same functionality can be re-written using list comprehensions with the following syntax: [ <b>expression</b> for <b>element</b> in <b>iterable</b> ]
 {% highlight python lineanchors %}
 squares = [x ** 2 for x in range(10)]
 print(squares)
 {% endhighlight %}

 #### Using conditionals statements with list comprehensions
-The example is simplified to explain the syntax.
-In this case applying conditional statements, like described bellow.
+The initial presented code is now modified bellow using a conditional statement that only adds the even square numbers to the list.
 {% highlight python lineanchors %}
 squares = []
 for x in range(10):